 What is Partition of Property under Hindu Law?

-Under the above-mentioned law of property in India, you will find that whenever we decide to divide property,
+Under the above-mentioned property law in India, you will find that whenever we decide to divide property;

 it is either on mutual negotiation on how it shall be done,